rbac, RBAC - role-based access control

 for auth in `auths | tr , " "` NOTFOUND ; do ["$auth" = "solaris.date" ] && break # authorization found done if [ "$auth" != "solaris.date" ] ; then echo >&2 "$PROG: ERROR: you are not authorized to set the date" exit 1 fi

 Authorizations are also used by the Service Management Facility (SMF) to control which users can change the state of a service or reconfigure a service.
 See smf_security(7) for more information.

-RBAC in Solaris provides a similar set of functionality to sudo(8) that is often provided with UNIX or UNIX-like systems.
-It is provided on the Companion CD for Solaris.
+RBAC in Solaris provides a similar set of functionality to sudo(8) that is often provided with UNIX or UNIX-like systems, including Oracle Solaris.

 One of the most obvious differences between Solaris RBAC and sudo is the authentication model.
 In sudo, users reauthenticate as themselves.
-In Solaris RBAC, either no additional authentication is needed (when profiles are assigned directly to the user) or the user authenticates to a shared account called a role.
+In Solaris RBAC, no additional authentication is needed when unauthenticated profiles are assigned directly to the user.
+Authentication may be needed in Solaris RBAC when executing commands from an authenticated profile, or when the user authenticates to a shared account called a role.

 Using the NOPASSWD functionality in sudo is similar to assigning the profile to the user and having the user execute the command using pfexec(1).
 For example, if sudoers(5) allows the user to run kill(1) as UID 0 but without authentication (NOPASSWD), the user would run:

 $ sudo kill -HUP 1235

 In Solaris RBAC, if the user has a normal (that is, no profile) login shell, the user would execute the equivalent operation by being assigned the “Process Management” profile and would use pfexec as follows:

 If the user has a profile shell (such as pfsh) as the login shell, then kill will always run with the additional privilege without the need of a “prefix”.
 For example,